Maxdem28/chip-8-emulator/README.md

 A very simple Chip-8 emulator and disassembler

 # Dependencies
-gcc and SDL2, install them through your distro's package manager If you are on windows it should be fine, haven't tested it tho.
+gcc, SDL2 and SDL2_mixer, install them through your distro's package manager If you are on windows it should be fine, haven't tested it tho.

 # Instructions